anonymous-submitter0104/iclr-submission/indic-mmlu/README.md

 We additionally conducted large-scale **evaluation on 16 of these Indic languages (plus English)**, producing detailed accuracy reports and per-language visualizations.

 # What makes this Indic MMLU unique?
 While there have been previous efforts to translate MMLU into Indian languages, none have released their underlying methodology.
-Indic MMLU is the first benchmark to provide an open recipe, open code, and translations across 22 Indian languages, making it fully transparent and reproducible.
+Indic MMLU is the first benchmark to provide an **open recipe, open code, and translations across 22 Indian languages**, making it fully transparent and reproducible.

 ---